ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 ### Storage and data retention

-Various laws and regulations mean the MOJ and its employees are responsible for managing information.
+Laws and regulations make the MOJ and its employees responsible for managing information.
 Some examples include:

 - the Freedom of Information Act
 - the Data Protection Act and General Data Protection Regulation